MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0054-appsourcecopconfigurationmustspecifyaffixes.md

 ---
 title: "AppSourceCop Rule AS0054"
-description: "The AppSourceCop configuration must specify one of the following properties: 'mandatorySuffix', 'mandatoryPrefix', or 'mandatoryAffixes'." ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "The AppSourceCop configuration must specify one of the following properties: 'mandatorySuffix', 'mandatoryPrefix', or 'mandatoryAffixes'.
+The use of these affixes is validated by the AppSourceCop analyzer and helps prevent conflicts between different AppSource applications." ms.author: solsen ms.custom: na ms.date: 07/06/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na